 An MOT test is an annual test of vehicle safety, roadworthiness and exhaust emissions that is required by law for most vehicles over three years old that are used on anything defined as a ‘road’ in the Road Traffic Act 1988.

 Wilsons is an approved MOT test centre equipped with the latest franchise diagnostic equipment and technology that other garages may not possess.
-We have three MOT test centres at out Epsom site all staffed with highly trained technicians and mechanics.
+We have three MOT test centres at our Epsom site which all staffed with highly trained technicians and mechanics.

 Depending on the type of vehicle that is being tested, there are varying maximum fees that a test centre can charge.
 Wilsons MOT prices start from as little as £40 for a car and 'Class 7' van MOT test.